 Figure L2 displays the demand indicators for residential and nonresidential land uses.
-For residential development the table displays the persons per household for single-family (or single unit), multifamily units and mobile home/RV units.
+For residential development the table displays the persons per household for single-family (or single unit), multi-family units and other units (RV, etc.).
 For nonresidential development the table displays the number of employees per thousand square feet for three different types of nonresidential development.